The Covert Comic Home Page

 They say a good briefer always leaves his audience laughing.

-… Ha ha ha ha ha!
-Concluding remarks, while waving and walking off the stage
+Concluding remarks, while waving and walking from the podium

 Appendix